The Emergency Fund

 In 2012, All Chicago Making Homelessness History was formed through a collaborative partnership of the Emergency Fund, the Chicago Alliance to End Homelessness and The Learning Center to become a leading source of homelessness prevention.
 The Emergency Fund’s purpose of helping vulnerable people in financial crisis has remained unchanged since the fund was established in 1973 by Norman H. Stone.
 On May 21, 2015, the Emergency Fund officially merged with its partner organizations.

 Thanks to our generous supporters, the Emergency Fund is on the forefront of financial assistance distribution in Chicago and will continue to help individuals and families in critical need.

-The Emergency Fund administers four programs:
+The Emergency Fund administers five programs:

 Flexible Financial Fund

 The Flexible Financial Fund is the primary program of the Emergency Fund.
 It is designed to prevent a sudden financial setback from becoming a long-term financial crisis.
 The two types of grants we offer through our Flexible Financial Fund are:

 - Crisis Solution Grants: Our Crisis Solution Grants are designed to help provide immediate help to people experiencing a crisis.
 Crisis Solution Grants are often used for transportation passes, food vouchers, eye glasses, prescription medicine, and clothing.
 Payments are made directly to landlords, utility companies, or other service providers on behalf of the client.

 - Self-Sufficiency Grants: Our Self-Sufficiency Grants are designed to help move families to a more sustainable income.
 They assist families with rent, utilities, and basic necessities while the head of household completes an employment program.